justinbetabox/tello-fleet-shutdown/README.md

 Run the script using <code>python shutdown.py</code>.

-This should loop through all available wireless networks and connect to each one that begins with TELLO-.
+This should loop through all available wireless networks and connect to each one that begins with <code>TELLO-</code>.

 Once connected, it will send the land command and then move on to the next network in the list until it has caused all Tello Drones to land.